-10 Civil Engineer Corps (CEC) Community Considerations
+10. Civil Engineer Corps (CEC) Community Considerations

 - a.
 As the Navy's shore installation and expeditionary engineers, senior CEC officers are expected to display sustained superior performance in the three CEC core competencies, including Facilities Management and Acquisition; Seabees, Naval Construction Force Units, or other expeditionary units; and, Navy/Marine Corps/Joint Staff.
 Integral to this performance, officers must possess exceptional people, teamwork, and leadership skills to work in linear and matrix organizations with uniformed, civil service, and industry personnel at all echelons of command and levels of government. - b.
+As Navy leaders, senior CEC officers are expected to take actions to improve inclusion and retention of a diverse workforce within the CEC Community and Seabees.
+Leadership actions include coaching, mentoring, and sponsoring subordinates.
+Leaders also advocate the use of professional development opportunities provided by the Navy such as Career Development Symposium, Tours with Industry, and Career Intermission Program. - c.
 Although there is no singular career path for upward progression, all officers under consideration for promotion must exhibit continued increase in job responsibility and job diversity commensurate with their rank.
 Experiences in overseas contingency, humanitarian assistance/disaster response, and theater security cooperation program operations are valued.
-Assignments with an operational unit or as an individual augmentee should be considered equally. - c.
-While all CEC officers recommended for promotion must be the best qualified within their respective promotion categories, the Navy requires CEC Community leaders with exceptionally high professional engineer and business competence. - d.
-Officers in the CEC Community are eligible for, and generally granted, a scientific waiver for the JQO designation requirement for flag officer promotion.
-However, JPME and joint experience are valued. - e.
-A limited number of CEC billets support NAVSPECWAR, Ocean Facilities Program, COCOM staffs, instructor duty, and other unique requirements.
-Officers selected to perform these sensitive duties are extensively screened and complete demanding proficiency training and may have multiple-tour operational assignments that can preclude them from serving in traditional CEC career path billets.
-Due consideration should be given to outstanding performance by members in these assignments with the understanding that limited details of their activities may be provided in an unclassified "not observed" or "1 of 1" fitness report, given the sensitive and unique nature of their duties."
+Assignments with an operational unit or as an individual augmentee should be considered equally. - d.
+While all CEC officers recommended for promotion must be the best qualified within their respective promotion categories, the Navy requires CEC Community leaders with exceptionally high professional engineer and business competence.